akscf/mod_xconf/README.md

 # Basic featues
  - possible to work in a standalone mode
- - data exchange (with encryption) using multicast or p2p communication
+ - data exchange (with encryption) using multicast or point-to-point communication
  - truncated redundant transcoding (by reuse encoding results for the similar listeners)
  - fast lockings and maximum parallel processing
  - managing conferences by DTMF (separate profiles for admins and regular users)